mihaifm/smol/readme.md

 panel.
 It is recommended to make a copy of the default theme and naming it to something else before making and customizations to the site.
 This way you won't lose any changes when updating Smol.

+### RSS

+RSS feed is generated automatically for the entire site.
+RSS fields can be configured by editing `feedconfig.json`.
+This file is generated with some placeholder values when the server is first started.

 ## Config

 #### Environment variables